tariqajyusuf/fidesdocs/pages/fides/cli_support/policies.md

 ## Example Policies
 The following are examples of real-world use cases for Fides Policies, representing common business requirements or legislation.

-!!!
-Note "Always ensure your Policies accurately represent your business needs prior to using them in production environments."
+<Callout>Always ensure your Policies accurately represent your business needs prior to using them in production environments.</Callout>

 ### No Third-Party Data Sharing